Citation Guide

 Provide a heading or section name, plus a paragraph number within that section.

-Thompson's research is focused on understanding "factors that support speech-in-noise ability in early childhood" (DeAngelis, 2018, Auditory neurodevelopment section, para.
+Thompson's research is focused on understanding "factors that support speech-in-noise ability in early childhood" (DeAngelis, 2018, Auditory Neurodevelopment section, para.
 4).
 Source

 Authors' Names on the References Page